 Ophthalmology & Retina Specialist located in South Pasadena, CA

 A retinal detachment is always a medical emergency.
 Without prompt surgery to reattach the retina, you will develop vision loss, and you have a high risk for blindness.
 Raghu Murthy, MD, FACS, and the experienced team at Retina Eye Specialists offer emergency treatment for retinal detachments.
-If you experience sudden symptoms such as flashing lights or numerous floaters, you can get the expert eye care you need every day of the week at the offices in Beverly Hills and South Pasadena, California, offices.
+If you experience sudden symptoms such as flashing lights or numerous floaters, you can get the expert eye care you need every day of the week at the offices in South Pasadena, California, offices.
 Call either office or book an appointment online.

 The retina is a thin layer of tissue that's sensitive to light.
 It sits on the back of the eye wall.
 The retina focuses the light that comes through the eye and turns it into neural impulses, sending those impulses to the brain through the optic nerve.

 Retinal detachment occurs when the retina pulls away from the underlying tissue.
 It's considered a medical emergency as it can cause permanent blindness if left untreated.

 Retinal detachment can be caused by a number of factors, including:

 - Thinning of the peripheral retina: Called lattice degeneration

 Patients who are concerned they may be at risk should contact Retina Eye Specialists to discuss their concerns.

 Retinal detachment can happen slowly or quickly, but any symptoms need to be reported to the team at Retina Eye Specialists right away.
 Most patients will notice symptoms of posterior vitreous detachment first, which include:

 - Sudden and dramatic increase in floaters